MarkBaggett/domain_stats/README.md

  - SEEN_BY_ISC  - This may be one of a few possible values
    * RDAP      - When in RDAP mode this will contain the word RDAP
    * datetime  - When in ISC mode this will contain the date and time when the domain was first seen by the ISC
+   * top1m or other name - When domains are preloaded into your database with domain-stats-utils the name of the import is displayed here

  - SEEN_BY_WEB - This is the date when the domain was first seen on the internet (ie the registration date)